boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 Instead, `Now` is used primarily as a namespace for its methods.

-And this was reflected in early adaptions of Now, which looked more or less like the below:
+And this was reflected in early adaptions of `Now`, which looked more or less like the below:

 ```rust